Over 7 million adults in the UK are living with Tinnitus.

 A condition called tinnitus is surprisingly common.
 People with tinnitus usually report ringing, buzzing, humming or whistling sounds in one or both ears.
 Tinnitus is at the very least annoying but, for some sufferers, it is very distressing.

 Tinnitus is not a disease and is rarely a sign of a serious, earrelated condition.
 However, if tinnitus persists for any length of time, you should consult your doctor.
-Tinnitus can affect people of any age and statistics show that approximately one third of all adults report some degree of tinnitus.
+Tinnitus can affect people of any age and statistics show that about one in ten adults in the UK have mild tinnitus and up to 1% have tinnitus that affects their quality of life.

 Hearing problems are quite common after a head or brain injury because the inner ear is directly connected to the central nervous system.
 People often experience hearing tinnitus or hearing loss after a head injury, but problems such as hyperacusis (normal situations seem loud); difficulty filtering one set of sounds from background noise; and auditory agnosia (pure word deafness, i.e. being unable to recognise the meaning of certain sounds) can also occur.